talos/pseudositer/README.md

 ### what it is

-Pseudositer is a jQuery plugin that dynamically populates a single page with content from AJAX requests for Apache (or equivalent) index pages.
-Any hierarchy of text, image, and other files turns into a site users navigate one HTML file, with nary a line of server-side code.
+Pseudositer is a jQuery plugin that creates a website via AJAX requests for Apache (or equivalent) index pages.
+Users can navigate folders of text, image, and other files within one HTML file, with nary a line of server-side code.

-The plugin can be passed a series of mappings to load different extensions specially.
+You can pass mappings to handle special extensions.
 By default, images are loaded into an `img` tag, and .txt and .html files are loaded into a `div`.

 The plugin generates an address hash.
-Users can bookmark and browse backwards and forwards within the pseudositer page's content.
+Users can bookmark, browse backwards and forwards, and link within the pseudositer page's content.
 Content and index listings are cached.

 - - -